zanefry/Evil-Twin/README.md

-# zcs-eviltwin
-Capstone project demonstrating an attack known as "Evil Twin" which exploits cellphones storing of "trusted" or "preferred" WiFi networks by creating a dummy network with the same SSID as the target and attempting to steal broadcasted passwords.
+Capstone project demonstrating an evil twin attack on WPA2-Personal networks.
+The attack exploits that many devices silently try to connect to access points with SSIDs they've connected to in the past.
+The script listens for attempted connections to the malicious AP and grabs the hashes for offline cracking.

 depends:
     airmon-ng
     tshark
     hcxtools